 So that End Screen links to a video about on-page SEO:

 Include a Subscribe Element

-If you want more subscribers (who doesn’t?), make sure to include a subscribe element to your End Screen.
+If you want more subscribers on YouTube (and who doesn’t?), make sure to include a subscribe element to your End Screen.

 There’s not much you can do to edit or design this element (YouTube simply uses your Channel Icon).

 And when someone hovers over the element, it turns into a more traditional-looking subscribe button: